peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public PeterO.Mail.ContentDisposition ContentDisposition { get; set;}

 Gets or sets this message's content disposition.
 The content disposition specifies how a user agent should handle or otherwise display this message.
+Can be set to null.

 <b>Returns:</b>